Grover (surname)

 Grover is a surname found with people in India as well as with people of English ancestry.
-The two names, however, are distinct in formation and share no common origins.
-In India, the Grovers are a clan among the Punjabi Khatris and the word is the anglicized version of "Guruwara".
-The Grovers were concentrated in the cities of Jhang, Multan, Mianwali, Lahore, Amritsar and Sialkot before the partition of India.
+The two names, however, are distinct in formation and share no common origins.The Grovers from the undivided India were concentrated in the cities of Jhang, Multan, Mianwali, Lahore, Amritsar and Sialkot before the partition of India.

 Notable people

 Notable individuals with the surname Grover include: